Hoho-san/Hoho-san/README.md

 - 👋 Hi, I’m @Hoho-san
-- 👀 I’m interested in programming
+- 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning React and Django
-- 💞️ I’m looking to collaborate on myself
-- 📫 How to reach me ...
+- ☕ I'm self-taught programmer

 <!---
 Hoho-san/Hoho-san is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.